raubwuerger/Hearts-of-Iron-IV_BlackICE/ParadoxMod/mod/BlackICE - Deutsch/readme_en.md

 2023-06-23 7.0.2-pre1 Automatic translation.
 2023-06-28 7.0.2-pre2 All icons have been corrected.
+2023-07-02 7.0.2-pre3 All variables were corrected.
+2023-07-06 7.0.2-pre4 Most color codings has been corrected.

 Roadmap:
-7.0.2-pre3 I correct all variables ([VariableName]).
+7.0.2 The texts will be revised.
+This will take the longest time, because I can only check it while playing.

-With each new version I also adjust translations that do not fit. e.g.: Operation Gelb -> Fall Gelb
+With each new version I will also adjust translations that don't fit. e.g.: Operation Yellow -> Case Yellow

-All 7.0.x versions are save game compatible.
+All 7.0.x versions are SaveGame compatible.